exasol/public-knowledgebase/Support-and-Services/monitoring-service-faq.md

    - 10019
 2. Exasol will install the Monitoring Agents on the existing Exasol clusters.

-The current and new monitoring solutions will run in parallel for 4 weeks starting from 09.01.2023 - 30.01.2023.
+The current and new monitoring solutions will run in parallel starting from 09.01.2023 - 31.03.2023.
 This transitional phase will be used to find and fix any issues you encounter using the new Monitoring Service.
 After 4 weeks the old monitoring solution will be decommissioned.

 ### When can it be installed?